ISSUE ONE, NONFICTION Magpie ISSUE ONE, NONFICTION Magpie

 ”That Ancient Village”

-poems written by Sharmila Seyyid and translated by Gita Supramaniam
+Poems written by Sharmila Seyyid and translated by Gita Supramaniam

 I am composing a song